danchoi/fredit/README.md

 ## Security

-fredit has rudimentary security features.
-At a minimum, fredit will not allow any user to use the fredit web interface to edit a file above or outside the Rails application root directory of that Rails instance.
+fredit has rudimentary security features. fredit will not allow any user to use the fredit web interface to edit a file above or outside the Rails application root directory of that Rails instance.

 But please take additional precautions to make sure that your fredit-enabled Rails instance is not accessible by hostile strangers.
-At a minimu, use Apache Basic Authentication or the like to restrict access.
+At a minimum, use Apache Basic Authentication or the like to restrict access.

 ## Contribute